AdobeDocs/experience-manager-65.en/help/assets/assets.md

 ---
-title: Introduction to [!DNL Adobe Experience Manager Assets].
+title: Introduction to [!DNL Adobe Experience Manager Assets]
 description: Learn what is digital asset management, its use cases, and [!DNL Adobe Experience Manager Asset] offering.
 contentOwner: AG
 ---